 Such relaxation of the cabotage rules has attracted more containerised cargo and resulted in the growth of the shipping industry, allowing India to compete internationally with other countries in terms of international shipments.
 Foreign shipping companies shall be able to take cargo directly from one port to another, which will allow them to accommodate more containers.
-EXIM containers transported by foreign-flagged vessels for trans-shipment at Indian ports in August 2018 exceeded the empty containers moved on by foreign vessels, providing sufficient indication that the policy shift has begun to benefit the industry.
 Relaxation has encouraged farmers to access a larger market, widen the range of goods and products and provide a greater distance for conducting domestic trade.
-Cabotage relaxation shall also help in acquiring a 5–7 per cent cost saving for the cotton and textile industry, as it will help export goods from domestic ports itself.
+Cabotage relaxation shall also help in acquiring a 5 to 7 per cent cost saving for the cotton and textile industry, as it will help it export goods from domestic ports itself.

-The Admiralty (Jurisdiction and Settlement of Maritime Claims) Act 2017 (the Admiralty Act), which came into force on 1 April 2018, consolidates the existing laws relating to admiralty jurisdiction of courts, admiralty proceedings on maritime claims, arrest of vessels and stipulates the order of priorities for maritime claims/liens inter se as well as other claims and related issues.
-It has also repealed five obsolete British statutes on admiralty jurisdiction in civil matters, namely:
+The Admiralty (Jurisdiction and Settlement of Maritime Claims) Act 2017 (the Admiralty Act), which came into force on 1 April 2018, consolidates the existing laws relating to admiralty jurisdiction of courts, admiralty proceedings on maritime claims and arrest of vessels, and stipulates the order of priorities for maritime claims and liens inter se as well as other claims and related issues.

-The Admiralty Act seeks to fulfil a long-standing demand of the legal fraternity.
-The Admiralty Act has a retrospective application and therefore all admiralty proceedings pending before commencement of the statute in the concerned High Courts, as well as all actions initiated, and even the by-laws, rules framed and notices issued under the repealed enactments will now be adjudicated by the provisions of the Admiralty Act, so long as they are not inconsistent with the provisions of the same.
+The Admiralty Act has a retrospective application, and therefore all admiralty proceedings pending before commencement of the statute in the concerned High Courts, as well as all actions initiated, and even the by-laws, rules framed and notices issued under the repealed enactments, will now be adjudicated by the provisions of the Admiralty Act, so long as they are not inconsistent with the provisions of the same.

 The Admiralty Act confers admiralty jurisdiction on High Courts of coastal states.
 This jurisdiction extends up to Indian territorial waters.
 The central government is empowered to further extend, by notification, up to the exclusive economic zone or any other maritime zone of India or islands constituting part of the territory of India.
 The Admiralty Act covers every vessel irrespective of the place of residence or domicile of owner.